UMTS frequency bands for 3G

-3G, also known as third generation mobile telecommunication, allows us to make video calls, watch mobile TV, connect to the internet via high-speed 3G/HSDPA.
-To offer 3G services, a telco must obtain a 3G license and must operate within the UMTS frequency band/s allocated by the NTC.
+3G, also known as third generation mobile telecommunication, allowed us to make video calls, watch mobile TV, connect to the internet via high-speed 3G/HSDPA.
+In order for 3G services to become available in the country, a telco must obtain a 3G license and must operate within the UMTS frequency band/s allocated by the NTC.

-Band I (W-CDMA 2100) uses 1920–1980 MHz to send information from the mobile station to the base station (uplink) and 2110–2170 MHz for the other direction (downlink).
+Band I (2100 MHz) uses 1920–1980 MHz to send information from the mobile station to the base station (uplink) and 2110–2170 MHz for the other direction (downlink).
 Band I (2100 MHz) can accommodate more subscribers than Band V (850 MHz) but it has lesser coverage.
-Initially, only 4 telecom operators were given frequency assignments on Band I (W-CDMA 2100); Globe, Smart, Sun Cellular (Digitel) and Umobile (CURE).
+Initially, only 4 telecom operators were given frequency assignments on Band I; Globe, Smart, Sun Cellular (Digitel) and Umobile (CURE).

 Carrier Frequency Assignment Bandwidth